BurnySc2/Ankhbot-Scripts-DevBranch/TTSAnnouncer/ReadMe.txt

 Info
 #################

-Description: Text-to-Speech Queue
+Description: Text-to-Speech Announcer
 Created by:
 Brain - www.twitch.tv/wellbrained
 Burny - www.twitch.tv/burnysc2
-Version: 1.0.0
+Version: 1.0.1

 ################
 Usage
 ################
-Download the current Ankhbot version: https://www.ankhbot.com/download/
+Download the current Streamlabs Chatbot version: https://streamlabs.com/chatbot

-Download and install Python 2.7.13 since that's needed for AnkhBot and Scripting features: https://www.python.org/ftp/python/2.7.13/python-2.7.13.msi
+Download and install Python 2.7.13 since that's needed for Chatbot and the Script features: https://www.python.org/ftp/python/2.7.13/python-2.7.13.msi

-Open AnkhBot and go to the "Scripts" tab in the bottom sidebar.
+Open the SL Chatbot and go to the "Scripts" tab in the left sidebar.
 Click on the cogwheel in the top right and set your Python directory to the `Lib` folder where you installed Python (By default it should be `C:\Python27\Lib`).

-Copy the script to `StreamlabsBotFolder\Twitch\Scripts\`
+Copy the scripts you want to use into the folder from the SL Chatbot.
+You can also use the Import function per button on the top right in the "Scripts" tab.
+(By default it should be `C:\Users\<Username>\AppData\Roaming\AnkhHeart\AnkhBotR2\Twitch\Scripts`)

-Go back to the `Scripts` tab in AnkhBot and rightclick the background and click "Reload Scripts".
+Go back to the `Scripts` tab in Chatbot and rightclick the background and click "Reload Scripts".
-The script should now appear in AnkhBot and you can configure your betting system script.
+Afterwards the list of installed scripts should appear and you can start configuring those.

 To get the script working: